 - Re-oxygenation of blood – During exercise we use oxygen to fuel many cellular processes.
 Once we’re done exercising, we need to re-oxygenate our blood.
 This oxygen debt we created needs extra oxygen and calories to reach homeostasis – the EPOC effect.

 - Replenishment of muscle glycogen – If you work out hard, muscle glycogen will be your primary source of fuel.
-It takes energy, and therefor calories to replenish these energy stores.
+It takes energy, and therefore calories, to replenish these energy stores.

-- Cellular repair – Hey, you just broke down your muscle tissues during your workout.
-It’s time to build them back up.
+- Cellular repair – You just broke down your muscle tissues during your workout.
+It’s time to build it back up.
 Building muscle (cellular repair) takes a massive amount of calories – the afterburn effect in its purest form.

 All of these processes need oxygen and fuel to be performed.
 What kind of fuel?
-Fat.
+Fat and glucose and some protein.
 Fatty acids are mobilized to help in the recovery process.
 This is what the afterburn effect is all about – creating an environment that causes your body to need additional fuel to recover from an intense workout.

 Create an Oxygen Debt to Continue Burning Fat

 Alright, so we know what the EPOC effect is, but how do we go about creating it?
 Much research has been done on the duration of excess post-exercise oxygen consumption, and the methods by which you can get the greatest effect out of it.
 Here is one such study.

 …prolonged exercise at intensities above 40% to 50% of VO2max is required in order to trigger the metabolic processes that are responsible for the prolonged EPOC component extending beyond 2 hours postexercise .